jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 can't forward `ldr` result into accumulate operand in 0 cycles (theoretically: AGU in EX1, DATA and MUL in EX2, ACC in EX3), all other combinations (from EX2 in 0 cycles or EX3 in 1 cycle) work as expected

+can't forward `ldr` result into vector or vloating point moves.

 can't dual issue 4 operand MAC (with 64bit accumulator, e.g. `umlal`,`umaal`) with reg offset store or `strd`.
 (scalar regfile has only 6 read ports)